10 Winning Tips to Boost Team Motivation

 According to Business Dictionary, a cross-functional team is a “group of people with different functional specialties or skills.
 People who are responsible for carrying out all phases of a program from start to finish.”

 CFTs can exist as primary teams in the company or as additional teams on top of the main hierarchy structure.
 They naturally enhance communication within departments and create a cohesive work environment.
-Building cross-functional teams will not only lead to effective and faster results but will also aid in team motivation.
+Building cross-functional teams will lead to effective and faster results and aid in team motivation.

 5. Transparency and Fairness